allanabailey/color-blind-project1/README.md

 ### Images
 [Pexels](https://www.pexels.com/) and [Pixabay](https://pixabay.com/) - For free images available online to use.
+[Am I Responsive](http://ami.responsivedesign.is/#) - Creating the image displaying the website preview on all devices at the top of the README.

 ### Code
 [Code Institute](https://codeinstitute.net/) - For the 5-Day Coding Challenge and Diploma in Full Stack Software Development which have both been a vital learning resource for HTML and CSS.